Mafaz-Dev/week-10-assignment/README.md

     }
     ```

-3.  **Attached the policy to the user:** I attached the custom policy to the `blog-app-user`.
+3.  **Attached the policy to the user:** I attached the custom policy to the user.
-4.  **Saved the credentials:** I carefully saved the Access Key ID and Secret Access Key for the user. **Important: I did not share these credentials in my submission or GitHub repo!**
+4.  **Saved the credentials:** I carefully saved the Access Key ID and Secret Access Key for the user.

 ## Part 5: EC2 Backend Setup